 At Tahosa High Adventure Base's EaglePoint Summer Camp, Scouts have the ability to not only work on merit badges, but they also get the chance to experience unique programs not found at other Denver Area Council camps.

 Merit registration takes place online and will open in April.
 Your troop must be up to date on all payments before you can register.
-For a description of each merit badge including prerequisites and requirements cover at camp, see the Program Guide, which will be online January.
+For a description of each merit badge including prerequisites and requirements cover at camp, see the Leader's Guide, available online.

 Please note: The merit badges listed below are options that can be taught at Tahosa High Adventure Base.
 The EaglePoint Base Camp merit badge program is a mixture of staff and troop taught programs and is limited only by your troops imagination.